Maniac Mansion (NES)

 Recommended Browser: Chrome

-Play Maniac Mansion NES Online Game.
-One of many Puzzle Games to play online on your web browser for free at KBH Games.
+Maniac Mansion NES is a Puzzle Game you can play online for free in full screen at KBH Games.
 Play Maniac Mansion NES using a online NES emulator.
-Tagged as Adventure Games, Point and Click Games, Puzzle Games, and Retro Games.
-Upvoted by 14 players.
-Other games you might like are Wrath of the Black Manta (NES) and Chip and Dale 2 (NES).
-No download or installation needed to play this free game.
-Hope this game brings a little joy into your daily life.
+No download or installation needed to play this game.
+Hope this game bring a little joy into your daily life.